TheSignPainter98/shunt/docs/src/reference-materials/public-protocols.md

 # Public protocols

-The following network interactions with `ox` are supported for external programs.
+The following network interactions with Shunt are supported for external programs.

 ## `DeclareTrainState`